 - By Sea – Not the best choice but if you have a lot of time, you can go to Siargao via Ferry.

 - Cebu to Surigao City – You can take Cokaliong Shipping Lines departs 7PM every day.
-It’s a 12 hour trip so it’s basically one whole night.
-Fare is Php850.00 for economy and Php1025.00 for tourist.
+It’s a 12-hour trip so it’s basically one whole night.
+The fare is Php850.00 for economy and Php1025.00 for tourist.

 - Surigao to Siargao Island – There’s a daily trip from Surigao to Dapa.
 It will cost Php350.00 for a 3.5 hours trip.